 Ownership and governance

-NPR is a non-profit organization whose highest governing body is a board of directors composed of 23 members.
-Of those, 12 are managers of NPR member stations, nine are public directors who are selected by the Board from among prominent members of the public and the remaining two are the NPR Foundation Chair and the NPR President & CEO.
+NPR is a non-profit organization whose highest governing body is a board of directors with 23 members.
+Of those, 12 are managers of NPR member stations, nine are public directors who are selected by the Board from among prominent members of the public, and the remaining two are the NPR Foundation Chair and the NPR President & CEO.

 Source of funding and budget

-NPR is funded through a variety of sources, a model that ensures its financial independence and sustainability.
+NPR is funded through various sources, a model that ensures its financial independence and sustainability.
 Corporate sponsorships and station dues account together for 69% of NPR’s total budget.
 Other sources of financing include satellite interconnection fees, distribution from endowment and support operations and returns on investments.

 In 2021, NPR had total operating expenses of nearly US$ 293m, according to an annual report.
-The following year, the company’s operating revenues jumped to US$ 316m, according to the latest data from NPR.
+The following year, the company’s operating revenues jumped to US$ 309m, according to the data from NPR.
+In 2023, they further increased to US$ 318m, according to an NPR report.
+Corporate sponsorships were in 2023 the largest source of NPR’s cash, over US$ 101m, followed by program fees, which generated US$ 96m.

 Editorial independence

-There are no rules imposed by the American government on NPR.
-In spite of some controversies including accusations of liberal bias, there is no evidence showing government control of NPR’s editorial coverage.
+The American government does not impose rules on NPR.
+In spite of some controversies, including accusations of liberal bias, there is no evidence of government control of NPR’s editorial coverage.

 NPR has an internal set of rules that establish its editorial independence.